IvanoskiHarmonia/Copy-By-Click/README.md

 ### Input text

-- It turns every text into uppercase letters, and selects the whole text.
-This usage is useful for multiple reasons, but in my case I need turned lowercase letter into uppercase for data entry.
+- It turns all text into uppercase letters, and selects the whole text.
+This is primaraly for turning lowercase letters into uppercase ones, for data entry.

 ### Table

-- It helps you truck how much have you done over time.
+- It helps you track how much each task takes you.
 Add slashes with a press of ```Spacebar```. **It works everywhere except when input box is focused**.
 When #U in / has 5 slashes, it adds 5 to #U and gives empty #U in / cell.

-- Another feature is ```Backspace``` - when you press backspace it will allow you to delete slashes anywhere on the page, **except when input box is focused**
+- Another feature is: ```Backspace``` - when you press backspace it will allow you to delete slashes, **It works everywhere except when input box is focused**